An abdominal tap is used to remove fluid from the area between the belly wall and the spine. This space is called the abdominal cavity.

 Normally, the abdominal cavity contains only a small amount of fluid.
 In certain conditions, large amounts of fluid can build up in this space.

-An abdominal tap can help diagnose the cause of fluid buildup.
-It may also be done to diagnose infected abdominal fluid, or to remove a large amount of fluid to reduce belly pain.
+An abdominal tap can help diagnose the cause of fluid buildup or the presence of an infection.
+It may also be done to remove a large amount of fluid to reduce belly pain.

 Normally, there should be little or no fluid in the abdominal space.